ac-kavali/Obsidian-vault/Libft.md

 static functions
 file discriptor details
+why the make file default mode run the cc compiler
 #### <span class="color-red">strlcat</span>:
-take the src and dest and return the size of the size of dest + src truncated
+take the src and dest and return the size of dest + src if size > dest size if size < dest it return size of size + size of src.
 #### <span class="color-red">strlcpy</span>:
 **Goal**: Copy up to `size - 1` characters from `src` into `dest`, always null-terminating (`\0`) if `size > 0`.
 **Return value:** Always returns the **length of `src`** (the total number of characters in the source string, not the number copied).